hgissbkh/BERT-as-a-Judge-2/README.md

 ### Step 1: Output Generation

-Evaluating models first requires generating model outputs on predefined tasks, which are located in the [`tasks/`](src/bert_judge/tasks/) folder.
+Evaluating models first requires generating model outputs on predefined tasks, which are implemented in the [`tasks`](src/bert_judge/tasks/) module.
 Use [`cli.generate`](src/bert_judge/cli/generate.py) to run a model on one or more tasks and save the generated candidates.

 **Example:**